chaithanya008/metering_results/Readme.md

 1. The overall electricity consumption (in kWh) for the month of July 2023
 2. The maximum power (in kW) that was measured in the same month

-Hint: This repo contains types for the responses from the 3 endpoints you'll need to use to complete the task.
+*Hint*: This repo contains types for the responses from the 3 endpoints you'll need to use to complete the task.
 The types aren't necessarily complete but contain all the properties of the response you'll need.

 ## Submission
 Please clone the repo locally and implement your solution.
 When you are satisfied

-1. Add all you changes to a single commit.
+1. Add all your changes to a single commit.
 2. Use `git format-patch --prefix= HEAD~` to create a patch.
 3. Submit that patch to us via email.